NotRequiem/screenshare-tool/README.md

 > 18. Detects unsigned executed files with modified extensions.

 > 19. Detects if more than one mice device is plugged (bannable).

+> 20. Detects if the system time was changed to bypass macro file modifications.

+> 21. Detects if the user renamed, replaced, corrupted or modified .evtx logs or eventlog entries to bypass the previous system time check.

 ## Methodology
 The tool does not use a lot of methods to check for certain things, it focuses on one strong method, and then patches every bypass possible for that method.